ThroughPut-Marketing-Repos/EKIS-OpenSource/docs/knowledge_base/telegram.md

 | `{{ affiliateLinkLine }}` | Replaced with the translated affiliate link sentence, when an URL exists. |

 When the saved message does not reference `{{ affiliateLink }}` or `{{ affiliateLinkLine }}` the bot appends the translated affiliate link prompt automatically so users still receive the link during verification.
+The appended copy is delivered as a separate message so it stands out in longer sequences.

 ## Trading statistics